Current headlines may be more than we can bear, but the deep cycles of life carry on

 The news may be more than I can bear to watch, but a man on a three-wheel bicycle is gathering elderberries for a batch of wine or a few pints of jelly.

-The battle against the virus may be losing some ground, but the honeysuckle managed to turn yellow-white flowers into tiny red spheres again this year.
+The battle against the virus may be losing some ground, but the honeysuckle managed to turn yellow-white flowers into tiny red spheres again.

-Wildfires may be getting wilder and hurricanes may be getting stronger, but the cardinals that nest in the dogwood thicket have their late-summer pantry well-stocked once again.
+Wildfires may be getting wilder, and hurricanes may be getting stronger, but the cardinals that nest in the dogwood thicket have their pantry well-stocked once again.

-Despite disaster and disruption, some of the deep cycles of life continue on.
+Despite disaster and disruption, some of the deep cycles of life continue.

 In Genesis, at the end of the great flood, Noah offers sacrifices to God.
 The ancient storyteller gives us God’s response with some internal dialogue that concludes with an assurance.

 seedtime and harvest, cold and heat,

 Deep cycles, life and season, continuing on.
 That’s what I see in the berries along the trail.

 I find comfort in the regularity, even if it feels increasingly fragile.
 When the migrating insect that feeds on a particular flower arrives at the usual stop to find that the flower bloomed two weeks early due to a warming climate and no flower juice remains, the deep and regular cycles begin to lose their grip.

 I hear the seedtime verse in Genesis as God’s intention, but not as a guarantee that God will overrule the effects of climate change.
 Still, checking on the berries, witnessing circles of life beyond my own, I feel less anxious.